 Among the first bars to sell beer when prohibition ended in the late 1980s, Veganæs is a popular music venue and bar which, since 2018, has sold vegan meals.
 It has certainly won many plaudits: the spicy seitanic and black bean burger was voted best burger in Iceland by English language magazine Grapevine.

 I tried Indian-style chickpea, red lentil and yellow split pea soup served with sun-dried tomato focaccia bread topped with melted Gydja cheese, followed by a chocolate cupcake with coffee whisky buttercream.
 Awesome.

 Open: Tues-Sun 4pm-9pm (closed Monday), Tryggvagata 22.

-Sparkling in the sun like a beacon above the city, dome-shaped Perlan is an intriguing exhibition centre (see Places to Visit section on page 112) sitting atop the city’s reserve hot water tanks.
+Sparkling in the sun like a beacon above the city, dome-shaped Perlan is an intriguing exhibition centre sitting atop the city’s reserve hot water tanks.
 It also houses a fine-dining restaurant and café on the fourth floor.
 So when you visit, indulge in coffee and cake while admiring panoramic views of Reykjavik and beyond.
-The main vegan option, which I enjoyed, was black bean burger with chips.
+The main vegan option, which I enjoyed, was a black bean burger with chips.
 For dessert, I opted for almond cake and an oat milk coffee.

 At Utiblainn, the restaurant alongside the café, you can enjoy a weekend brunch or in the evening go back to your hotel feeling replete after choosing the vegan three-course meal: beetroot, endives, fennel, oranges, walnuts and dill sauce as an appetiser, followed by a main of grilled pointy-headed cabbage, truffle crème, fried oyster mushrooms and puffed quinoa, rounded off with a dessert of baked plums, hazelnuts and coconut ice cream.